hw79chopin/CV/README.md

 # <h1 align="center"> 🎤 Conference Presentations </h1>

-"Bayesian Spatiotemporal Analysis of Location-based App Diffusion"
+"Bayesian Spatiotemporal Analysis of Location-based App Diffusion: Evidence from Delivery Apps"
 - Korea Distribution Association Spring Conference in Seoul, Korea (2024)

 "Halo or Cannibalization?
 New Mobile Game Adoption and its Impact on Incumbent Apps"